Financial Aid Information

-A student may receive student financial aid for any attempted credits in his/her program of study that do not exceed 150 percent of the published length of the student’s educational program at the college.
+A student may receive financial aid for any attempted credits in his/her program of study that do not exceed 150% of the published length of the student’s educational program at the college.
 For example, a student enrolled in a 60-credit degree program may receive financial aid for a maximum of 90 attempted credit hours.
 Similarly, a student enrolled in a 30-credit certificate program may receive financial aid for a maximum of 45 attempted credit hours.
-Any attempted credits at the College must be included in the calculation.
-This 150 percent maximum credit hours rule is applicable to students who change majors or who pursue a double major.
+Any attempted credits at the college must be included in the calculation.
+The 150% maximum credit hours rule is applicable to students who change majors or who pursue a double major.

-A student’s financial aid eligibility will be automatically reinstated at such time as the student meets the minimum satisfactory academic progress requirements.
-Reinstatement to the financial aid program may also occur upon a successful appeal by the student.
+A student’s financial aid eligibility will be automatically reinstated at such time as the student meets the minimum satisfactory academic progress standard.
+Reinstatement to the financial aid programs may also occur upon a successful appeal by the student (see Appeal Process below).

 Withdrawal from Classes